-A straight-backed, armless, hard seated chair (such as a hard wooden as provided by the CC) approximately 45 centimeters (18 inches) high at the front edge.
+A straight-backed, armless, hard seated chair (such as plastic molded chair) approximately 45 centimeters high at the front edge.
 The seat should incline no more than a few degrees from front to back.
+Whenever possible, use the chair that was used in previous visits.